olliw42/mLRS-docu/docs/LUA.md

 1. If your radio has a 480x272 color screen (e.g. Jumper T16, Radiomaster TX16S) then use the "mLRS.lua" file
 2. If your radio has a black and white screen (e.g. Frsky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file

+Note: The mLRS script requires EdgeTx version 2.9.x or later.

 ## Setup

 Three things need to be done in order to use the Lua script: